sammyd/tempodb-vs-mysql/tempodb-vs-mysql.md

 TempoDB has `count` as one of their standard rollup functions, and therefore we can use the same code a we did before to establish the count.

 #### MySQL
+Pre-indexing, asking MySQL to count the number of rows required a full-table scan.
+This took in excess of 3 minutes, however, once the index has been established, this information is pre-calculated (as part of the index).
+Therefore the count is an instantly accessible value.

+### Scalability

+Having seen how well TempoDB compares with MySQL with a given dataset, I'm intrigued to find how the two systems scale.
+For example - does retrieving a specified number of datapoints remain constant with the size of the database?
+What happens when the MySQL index is too big to hold in memory?

+To test these questions we need to increase the number of datapoints massively.

 __TODO__